12 Top-Rated Tourist Attractions in Cork

 4 Fitzgerald Park

-Generations of Cork citizens and visitors have enjoyed the tranquil atmosphere of Fitzgerald Park, named after Edward Fitzgerald, the city's Lord Mayor who was instrumental in organising Cork's International Exhibition in 1902.
-The legacy is this oasis on the outskirts of Cork city, which still features the original pavilion and ornamental fountain from the era.
-The gardens play host to Cork Public Museum, Riverview Café, a variety of sculptures, a water-lily pond, and a skate park.
+Named after Edward Fitzgerald, the city's Lord Mayor who organized Cork's International Exhibition in 1902, Fitzgerald Park is a tranquil oasis on the outskirts of Cork city.
+It still features the original pavilion and ornamental fountain from the era.
+In the gardens here, visitors will find Cork Public Museum, a cafe, sculptures, a skate park, and a water-lily pond.
 Picturesque Daly's Bridge, built in 1926 and known locally as the "Shaky Bridge," connects to Sundays Well Road.

 Hours: Museum - open 11am-4pm, closed for lunch 1pm-2.15pm